-Chemin des Douaniers is the smooth pathway that passes through the cape which takes you to several beach cafes and bars to finish your day off.
-Villa Ephrussi de Rothschild is a chick landmark which is genuinely worthwhile.
+Chemin des Douaniers is the smooth pathway that passes through the cape, which takes you to several beach cafes and bars to finish your day off.
+Villa Ephrussi de Rothschild is a chick landmark that is genuinely worthwhile.
 You will feel fresh at the start of your trip before a hike if you hop here.

 Mercantour National Park, France

-It is one of the most beautiful and exotic landmarks of France.
-It is well regarded to have an old town stretched by its ramparts dated back to the 16th century with its serene and snow-capped Alps which serve as its backdrop.
+It is one of the most beautiful and exotic landmarks in France.
+It is well regarded to have an old town stretched by its ramparts dated back to the 16th century with its serene and snow-capped Alps, which serve as its backdrop.

 Going to Italy is as simple as going to France for a day trip because Monaco is located close to Italy.
 Bordighera is a little coastal city in Italy.
 You can effortlessly get here by an hour and 20 minutes of a train journey.
 It falls under the radar most of the time due to its position around significant resorts and its size.
 It is also an ideal destination to enjoy delicious Italian dishes.
 You can also hop around the beautiful harbor and enjoy your memorable day trip here.

 Be sure to stop at Giardini Botanici Hanbury if you are getting here by car.
 It lies between Bordighera and Menton.
-It is a must-visit botanical garden which is in the campus of the University of Genoa, and it has so much to see in a day trip.
+It is a must-visit botanical garden, which is on the campus of the University of Genoa, and it has so much to see on a day trip.